mooch443/trex/docs/parameters_trex.rst

 	If ``recognition_border`` is 'outline', this is the number of coefficients to use when smoothing the ``recognition_border``.

 	.. seealso:: :func:`recognition_border`, :func:`recognition_border`,

-.. function:: recognition_normalization(recognition_normalization_t)

-	**default value:** posture

-	**possible values:**
-		- `none`: No normalization.
-Images will only be cropped out and used as-is.
-		- `moments`: Images will be cropped out and aligned as in idtracker.ai using the main axis calculated using `image moments`.
-		- `posture`: Images will be cropped out and rotated so that the head will be fixed in one position and only the tail moves.
-		- `legacy`: Images will be aligned parallel to the x axis.

-	This enables or disable normalizing the images before training.
-If set to ``none``, the images will be sent to the GPU raw - they will only be cropped out.
-Otherwise they will be normalized based on head orientation (posture) or the main axis calculated using ``image moments``.

 .. function:: recognition_save_progress_images(bool)